Courses & Certificates

 Yes the excel files are included and available for download for all of our courses.
 You have to be registered for the course to download the files.

-What’s the difference between the Premium Bundle and Full Access Bundle?
+What’s the difference between the Self-Study Bundle and Full Immersion Bundle?

 How does the monthly payment plan work?